 On January 2, 2020, Tenaris acquired 100% of the shares of IPSCO, a U.S. manufacturer of steel pipes, from PAO TMK ("TMK").
 The acquisition price was determined on a cash-free, debt-free basis, and the amount paid in cash at the closing, following contractual adjustments for cash, indebtedness, working capital and certain other items as estimated by the seller as of the closing date, was \$1,067 million.
-The final acquisition price is subject to a contractual true-up adjustment based on actual amounts of cash, indebtedness, working capital and certain other items as of the closing date.
-On March 16, 2020, Tenaris delivered, for TMK's review, a closing statement prepared in accordance with the acquisition agreement, including Tenaris's calculation of the closing price based on actual amounts of cash, indebtedness, working capital and certain other items as of the closing date.
-In case of disagreement, the parties are expected to engage in goodfaith negotiations to solve any discrepancies.
-If the parties cannot resolve the disputed amounts, the discrepancies must be submitted to and resolved by an independent accounting firm.
+The final acquisition price was subject to a contractual true-up adjustment based on actual amounts of cash, indebtedness, working capital and certain other items as of the closing date.
+On June 25, 2020 Tenaris and PAO TMK signed a Letter Agreement in which they settled the discussions regarding certain adjustments on the transaction price.
+The parties finally determined the closing price in an amount equal to \$1,029 million, which is less than the closing price paid by an amount equal to \$38.5 million.
+This amount was collected on July 2, 2020 and this agreement implies that all disputes relating to the closing statement were resolved.